midori-rb/midori.rb/README.md

 ### Why EventMachine Based

 With the growing popularity of attempts of decoupling the front-end and back-end code has made more and more people turns to high performance API-based framework from full-stack web framework like Rails.
-Since we've got lots of choices in API-based framework like Sinatra or Grape.
-But most of those are still working with multiple-threading model, which could hardly reach I/O like Node.js or Go does.
+Since we've got lots of choices in API-based frameworks like Sinatra or Grape.
+But most of those are still working with multiple-threading model, which could hardly reach I/O performance like Node.js or Go does.

 ### DSL and MVC

+DSL is awesome.
+With the magics of Ruby meta-programming feature, we could make web development much easier.
+As lots of people saying, EventMachine is fast but not that easy to use.
+But what if we build a DSL on it, you could then no longer deal anything with EventMachine directly.
+Midori is a project that would build DSL on EventMachine.
+The API would also provide an MVC project structure, for middle or large scale projects.

 ### Why not ... ?

 #### Why not [cramp](https://github.com/lifo/cramp) ?

+Cramp provides sinatra-like DSL and runs very fast on EventMachine for hello world benchmarks.
+But still it just packages the Network I/O part with EventMachine.
+It doesn't correctly deal with other I/O parts like database.
+So in practice, Cramp does not runs as fast as it could be.
+What's more, it's no longer maintained.

 #### Why not [sinatra-synchrony](https://github.com/kyledrake/sinatra-synchrony) ?

+Sinatra-synchrony perfectly combined Sinatra and EventMachine, but unfortunately, it also doesn't correctly deal with other I/O parts.
+With too many stacks combined, sinatra-synchrony has only about one-third performance of other EventMachine web servers.
+Not a good choice for production.
+What's more, it's also no longer maintained.

 #### Why not [angelo](https://github.com/kenichi/angelo) ?

+Angelo is awesome, providing Sinatra-like DSL for Reel.
+Actually Reel is not working with EventMachine, but [Celluloid::IO](https://github.com/celluloid/celluloid-io), which works similar to EventMachine.
+Angelo is not production ready, nor Reel or Celluloid::IO.
+There's also no clear roadmap showing when would they be ready, though none of them has declared out of maintaining.

+### When Nothing Meet The Needs, Create One of Your Own.

 ## FAQ